brianhouse/art_and_code/units/2_repetition/lecture.md

 Notice how on this last example, the equation got a little more complicated: `(i * 20) + 180` uses parentheses to add 180 to the result after multiplying `i * 20`.
 There's a lot of expressive power in nesting operations like this.

-Note that `i` can be used for other parameters besides coordinates:
+Note that `i` can be used for other arguments besides coordinates:
 ```py
 size(360, 300)
 background(255)